Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Introduction

 The most compelling evidence for stand-dependent dispersal is the fact that outbreaks invariably end before the vast majority of medium-sized trees are killed (Fig.\,\ref{fig:dbh_across_outbreaks}), even though beetles have positive fitness on medium-sized trees (Fig.\,\ref{fig:fitness_across_dbh}).
 Previous research \citep{goodsman2018effect} has explained this pattern —-- where an outbreak ends sooner than expected —-- as a result of \textit{overcompensatory density dependence}, a phenomenon where increased population size now leads to a decreased population size in the next generation.
-However, there is not strong evidence for overcompensatory density dependence in MPB.
-Attacking beetles pack themselves into trees at a density that optimizes individual fitness \citep{raffa1983role}.
-When attack densities do exceed the theoretical optimum, there is no clear change in emergence densities (Fig.\,\ref{fig:disk_data_pop_map}; \citealp{berryman1974dynamics}, Fig. 2c; \citealp{berryman1976theoretical}, Fig. 2, \citealp{raffa1983role}, Fig. 6 shows a slight increase) or population dynamics (Appendix \ref{subsec:dead}).
+However, there is no evidence for overcompensatory density dependence in MPB.
+Attacking beetles pack themselves into trees at a density that roughly optimizes individual fitness \citep{raffa1983role}.
+When attack densities do exceed the theoretical optimum, there is no clear change in emergence densities (Fig.\,\ref{fig:disk_data_pop_map}; \citealp{berryman1974dynamics}, Fig. 2c; \citealp{berryman1976theoretical}; Fig. 2, \citealp{raffa1983role}, Fig. 6 shows a slight increase) and there is no clear change in population dynamics (Appendix \ref{subsec:dead}).

 There is also evidence that stand-dependent dispersal mostly results in mortality, although this evidence is indirect.
 First, it is our observation (based on Aerial Overview Survey data) that outbreaks do not last substantially longer in areas with high contiguous pine biomass.
 If dispersing beetles were not dying in such areas, emigrating beetles would be replaced by immigrating beetles, and thus outbreaks would be prolonged.
 Second, mortality is already substantial for beetles traveling short distances: baseline dispersal mortality is estimated to be around 40--80\% \citep{safranyik1989mountain, latty2007pioneer, pope1980allocation}; Fig.\,\ref{fig:mort2}).
 Third, dispersal puts beetles in a low energetic condition, leading to decreased aggregation pheromone production, and making them less likely to attack trees \citep{jones2019influence, jones2020mechanisms}.
 Fourth, lab experiments indicate that most beetles only survive several days outside of a tree \citep{fuchs1985pre, reid2008fluorescent}.
+Fifth, longer flights increase exposure to natural enemies, most notably avian predators \citep{rust1930relation, stallcup1963method}.